sho88/createElem/README.md

 ### What is this?

 A set of simple DOM manipulation functions, and that's it.
-2kb in size, and pretty useful for quick prototyping.

 ***
 ### Install via NPM
-`npm i create-elem`
+`npm i sho88-createelem`

 ***